Skip to content Skip to footer navigation

 Here's how we put hair dryers through their paces to give you useful results.

-young woman drying hair with hair dryer
+hairdresser drying another woman's hair with a hair dryer

 How we choose what we test

 We survey manufacturers to find out about their range of models.
 We also check market sales information, and we consider member requests to test specific models.
 From this information we put together a final list that goes to our buyers.
-They then head out to the retailers and purchase each product, just as a normal consumer would.
-We do this so we can be sure the product tested is the same as any consumer would find them and not 'tweaked' in any way.

 Performance